xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-setup-dns-for-your-domains.rst

 Wait For DNS Propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The default TTL (time-to-live) for DreamHost nameservers is 4 hours, and so
+The default TTL (time-to-live) for DreamHost name servers is 4 hours, and so
 any change to your DNS records should be updated nearly everywhere around the
 world in that time.
 If you will be making frequent changes to DNS, you can
 `contact DreamHost support <https://panel.dreamhost.com/index.cgi?tree=support.msg&>`_